Speakers

 Paracelsus — genius instead of chemistry

-The measurement of the water
+Measuring the water

-Water: cooling - dissolving - corrosion
+Water: Cooling - Dissolving - Corrosion

 The three-hour workshop will cover the following topics: